-Multinodular goitre (MNG) is defined as an enlarged thyroid gland (i.e. goitre) due to multiple nodules which may have normal, decreased or increased (toxic nodule) function.
-It is a slightly unhelpful term as some multinodular thyroids are not enlarged, resulting in the unwieldy term "multinodular non-enlarged thyroid".
+Multinodular goitre has been criticised as being a somewhat unhelpful term as some multinodular thyroids are not enlarged, resulting in the unwieldy term "multinodular non-enlarged thyroid".

 MNG is seen more commonly in females (M:F=1:3) in the 35-50 years age range, who present with nodular enlargement in the midline of the neck.
 Patients are usually euthyroid, but the nodules may also be hypo- or hyperfunctioning, resulting in systemic symptoms from hypothyroidism or hyperthyroidism.

 MNG develop from simple goitres as a result of repeated instances of stimulation and involution 4.